10 Confidence Intervals

 • the density function, which gives the height of the function at a given value.

 • the distribution function, which gives the probability that a variable takes a particular value or less.
+This is the area under the curve.

 • the quantile function which is the inverse of the Distribution function, i.e., it returns the value (‘quantile’) for a given probability.

-• the random number generating function
+• the random number generating function.

 Table 10.1: R functions that provide values for some example distributions